Leasehold Advice

 Frequently Asked Questions

 Three reliable sources.
 First, your own conveyancing file from when you bought the flat: the solicitor that acted for you should have provided a copy, on paper or electronically.
-Second, HM Land Registry, which holds the registered lease for almost every leasehold flat in England and Wales; an official copy of the lease costs £7 to download from the gov.uk property search service.
+Second, HM Land Registry, which holds the registered lease for almost every leasehold flat in England and Wales; the title register or title plan costs £7 to download from the gov.uk property search service, and an official copy of the lease itself (a filed document) is requested separately and currently costs £11.
 Third, the freeholder or managing agent, who can usually supply a copy on request, sometimes for a small fee.
 If you only need to check the lease term, the title register (also £7 from HM Land Registry) shows the term and the date it was granted without needing the full lease document.

 Most modern residential leases run to tens of pages, and large modern blocks can produce documents of well over a hundred pages once schedules and plans are included.
 Older conversion leases tend to be shorter, sometimes 20 to 40 pages.
 Length on its own is not a problem: a long lease usually means more detailed obligations and protections, not necessarily a worse deal.